fabienwnklr/drawer/docs/docs/api/classes/Drawer.Drawer.md

 ▸ **removeGrid**(): `void`

-Remove a css grid for draw helping
+Remove grid for draw helping
+/!\ This is drawing into canvas, so it remove all draw and it's visible on export /!\

 #### Returns